ibrahim-sajib/expense-api/README.md

-## About This Project
+## About The Project

 A Demo Project of Expense Tracker Manager.
-Consisting to following tools
 1. Laravel 10
 2. REST API
 3. Design pattern - Repository, Service, DTO